 services

-Emanuel Congregation offers Modern Orthodox services on the evening and morning of every Shabbat and Jewish Holy Day, in a lovely and intimate sanctuary with all-men and all-women sections (with mechitzot) in addition to a mixed seating section in-between.
-Evening services begin at 6:00 PM year-round, and morning services begin at 9:30 AM and are followed by Kiddush.
+Emanuel Congregation offers traditional services on the morning of every Shabbat and the morning and evening of almost every Jewish Holy Day, in a lovely and intimate sanctuary with all-men and all-women sections (with mechitzot) in addition to a mixed seating section in-between.
+Morning services begin at 9:30 AM and are followed by Kiddush.
 Tickets are never required for any services.

 Services follow Ashkenazic Orthodox liturgy.
 The complete annual cycle of weekly Torah and Haftarah readings are chanted by a reader with cantillations in standard Orthodox tradition.
-Members and guests, men and women, deliver Shabbat Divrei Torah.
-Services are lay-led, optionally with the assistance of Chazzan Boaz Pnini, the synagogue's Cantor and Baal Kriah.
+Members and guests deliver Shabbat Divrei Torah.
+Services are lay-led, sometimes with the assistance of Chazzan Boaz Pnini and Chazzan David Kenner, the synagogue's Cantors and Baalei Kriah.

 Women's roles